Mojang/EducationContent/python/lesson10/activity6.md

 ```

 ## Step 1
-Make the Agent mine the diamond ore behind itself, and then drop the mined diamonds into the collection area at the other end.
+Make the Agent mine the diamond and emerald ore behind itself, and then drop the mined diamonds into the collection area at the other end.